rgambord/c99-doc/doc/sections/7/12/8/4/index.rst

 .. _9899_7.12.8.4p2:

+.. container:: snum

+   :ref:`2 <9899_7.12.8.4p2>`

-:ref:`2 <9899_7.12.8.4p2>` The tgamma functions compute the gamma function of x.
+The tgamma functions compute the gamma function of x.
 A domain error or range error may occur if x is a negative integer or zero.
 A range error may occur if the magnitude of x is too large or too small.

 .. rubric:: Returns

 .. _9899_7.12.8.4p3:

+.. container:: snum

+   :ref:`3 <9899_7.12.8.4p3>`

-:ref:`3 <9899_7.12.8.4p3>` The tgamma functions return (Gamma)(x).
+The tgamma functions return (Gamma)(x).